-Becoming an intern for one of the various SEC service groups is a great way to develop organizational, commuincative, and visionary skills.
+Leading one of the various SEC service programs is a great way to develop organizational, communicative, and visionary skills.
 To learn more about Whitman-based programs, click here.

 Fellowships and grants afford many students the opportunity to continue their learning beyond graduation in high-impact programs.
 For more information, please contact the Office of Fellowships and Grants in Reid Campus Center.

 The American Association of University Women (AAUW) Selected Professions Fellowships are awarded to women who intend to pursue a full-time course of study at accredited U.S. institutions during the Fellowship year in one of the designated degree programs where women's participation traditionally has been low.
 Applicants must be pursuing or intend to pursue a master's degree in the fields of architecture, computer science, engineering, mathematics, or statistics.
 However, in the areas of business administration, law, and medicine, the Fellowship is only open to women who are ethnic minorities.

 Critical Language Scholarship (U.S. Dept. of State)